Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Results

 The remaining loss, decoherence or linewidth broading of the polymer membrane resonators at cryogenic temperature can be caused by various mechanisms.
-A possible candidate is a mechanical coupling to the conformation changes of polymer molecule chains.
+A possible candidate is a mechanical coupling to \COMM{a bath of effective two-level systems corresponding to }the conformation changes of polymer molecule chains.
 Also scattering of high energy phonons can appear, which would be suppressed at even lower temperatures.
 Due to the comparably large thickness of the membrane resonators, thermo-elastic dissipation \cite{zener1938internal, serra2012inhomogeneous} is expected to play another major role.
-Engineering the mechanical mode to reduce strain gradients and further polishing using oxygen plasma ashing to thin down the membrane will help to reduce this loss channel and can be combined with isolation and soft-clamping techniques to further increase the mechanical quality factor \cite{tsaturyan2017ultracoherent, fedorov2019generalized}.
-The exploration of the material properties of other 3D DLW resists under cryogenic conditions will help to further identify low-loss materials.
-Moreover, 3D DLW structures can be used as blanks for subsequent material deposition, where the resist blank is later removed by oxygen plasma ashing or suit as stamp frames (e.g. from PDMS) in combination with other membranes or 2D materials like transition metal dichalcogenides.
+Engineering the mechanical mode to reduce strain gradients and further polishing using oxygen plasma ashing to thin down the membrane will help to reduce \thirdrevision{these loss channels} and can be combined with isolation and soft-clamping techniques to further increase the mechanical quality factor \cite{tsaturyan2017ultracoherent, fedorov2019generalized}.